 They think I am smart

-Spanish stem changing verbs E to I
+Spanish stem changing verbs E to I: list and sentences

 The third rule says that if the stem contains the vowel E, then we must change the stem from E to I only when the verb in infinitive ends in IR like SERVIR.
 For the verb SERVIR, we should say “Yo sirvo” not “Yo servo”.